darkstarworks/bad-words-list/README.md

 > This list may not be complete enough for your usecase.

 ### :rotating_light: You are now informed.
-## Please enjoy, share, fork and/or star.

-## Check out the other languages also! :accessibility:
+### Please enjoy, share, fork or star.
+Check out the other languages! :accessibility: